MayADevBe/MayADevBe/README.md

 ### Hi there, I'm MayADevBe 👋

 ## I'm a computer science student
-- 🔭 I’m currently working on my Master
+- 🔭 PHD student in Cyber Deception
 - 🌱 I’m learning as much as I can
 - 👯 I’m looking to collaborate on learning more about Cyber Security
-- ⚡ Fun facts: I like drawing, photography, poetry.
+- ⚡ Fun facts: I like photography, poetry and language learning.
 I speak English, German and Spanish

 ### 📫 How to reach me: